Nitrokey/nethsm/docs/system-design.md

 Unprovisioned

 : An _Unprovisioned_ NetHSM has not been configured by the user and does not contain any _User Data_, i.e. all data stores are empty or non-existent.
-This implies that only the limited subset of functionality needed for [Initial Provisioning] is available.
+This implies that only the limited subset of functionality needed for [Initial Provisioning](#sec-us-ip) is available.

-# User Stories
+# User Stories {#sec-us}

 The user stories in this section are described from the point of view of a user interacting with a web-based user interface to the NetHSM.